Critical RCE · New CVEs · Active multi-actor exploitation

 React Server Components (RSC)

-The core vulnerability resides in the React server libraries that implement the Flight protocol:
+The core vulnerabilities reside in the React server libraries that implement the Flight protocol:

 • react-server-dom-webpack